linuxm0nk3ys/conkyPress/README.md

 6. CHANGELOG
 ---------------------
+* v1.0.9
+-- Update to match the html-code changes of the wordpress stat pages.
+This fixes the "my top posts" section -- Fixed typos in comments
+-- Fixed typo in the README
+-- ConkyPress moved from BETA to STABLE
 * v1.0.8
 -- Added feature, by using the config.xml it is now possible to filter words in post titels -- Improvement, added usage Info for restarting to conkyPress.sh